amboxer21/SSHMonitor/README.md

+# SSHMonitor

-# SSHMonitor(Python2) ** PLEASE CHANGE THE E-mail address that the app uses.
-I am getting E-mails from people using/testing this software. **
+**PLEASE CHANGE THE E-mail address that the app uses.
+I am getting E-mails from people using/testing this software.**

 **Notice:**
 >As of **01-07-2020**, this app no longer runs when using Python3.